magiclane/magiclane-maps-sdk-examples-for-android/README.md

 This set of individual, use-case based projects is designed to be cloned by developers for their own use.

+* [Android Auto Route Navigation](AndroidAutoRouteNavigation) - Start navigation from the current position to a given landmark if a route can be calculated.
 * [Apply Custom Map Style](ApplyCustomMapStyle) - Present a map; apply a custom map style.
 * [Apply Map Style](ApplyMapStyle) - Get the map style items from the server; download and apply a map style.
-* [Android Auto Route Navigation](AndroidAutoRouteNavigation) - Start navigation from the current position to a given landmark if a route can be calculated.
+* [Downloaded Onboard Map Simulation](DownloadedOnboardMapSimulation) - Fully offline start simulation between 2 given landmarks if any route can be calculated.
+* [Downloading Onboard Map](DownloadingOnboardMap) - Gather the list of available maps; Download an onboard map.
+* [Downloading Onboard Map Simulation](DownloadingOnboardMapSimulation) - Gather the list of available maps; Download an onboard map.
+Starts a simulation.
 * [Draw Polyline](DrawPolyline) - Create a polyline and its display settings; fly to the polyline.
 * [Favourites](Favourites) - Fly to a location and use UI to add or remove that landmark to/ from the favourites folder.
 * [Fly to Area](FlyToArea) - Search for a landmark; fly to resulted landmark, if exists.